operand/agency/CONTRIBUTING.md

 site is maintained in the [`site/`](./site/) directory.

-The help site uses the [Jekyll](https://jekyllrb.com/) static site generator along with the [GitHub Pages](https://pages.github.com/) service to host the site.
+The help site uses the [Jekyll](https://jekyllrb.com/) static site generator with the [Just the Docs](https://just-the-docs.com/) theme.
+Hosting is on [GitHub Pages](https://pages.github.com/).
 Ruby dependencies are defined using Bundler (Gemfile).

 The help site includes two kinds of documentation:

 #### Articles

 Articles are located at [`site/articles/`](./site/articles/).
 Feel free to update or add new articles as needed.

 #### API Documentation